Response

 Benchmark table

-The audit should turn these signals into a build case only when the gap is visible and valuable.
+The plan should turn these signals into a build decision only when the gap is visible and valuable.

-No owner, missing context, unclear buyer role, specialist time used too early, stale proposals, and no weekly operating view.
+No owner, missing context, unclear buyer role, specialist capacity used too early, stale proposals, and no weekly operating view.

 Some fields exist, but the team does not trust them or use them to route work consistently.